 "We'll have to make sure he stays here under observation for at least twelve hours," Guardian told Roo and Groznik as he put down the scanner and went to join Mynock near the bacta tanks.

-Cutter, the Liberty's 2-1B Medical droid, finished placing the wounded Calamari pilot into the bacta tank.
+Cutter, the Liberty's 2-1B Medical droid, was finishing up with the control panel of the bacta tank the wounded Calamari pilot had been placed in.
 "How's he doing?"
 Guardian asked.